alhajee/ckan/doc/extensions/index.rst

 .. seealso::

-    **External extensions** are CKAN extensions that don't come packaged with CKAN, but must be downloaded and installed separately.
+    **External extensions** are FMLD extensions that don't come packaged with FMLD, but must be downloaded and installed separately.
 Find external extensions at `https://extensions.ckan.org/
     <https://extensions.ckan.org/>`_.
 Again, follow
     each extension's own documentation to install, setup, and use the extension.